section-engineering-education/engineering-education/articles/node-authentication-api/index.md

 Most applications have an authentication system or a way of verifying their users.
-Some make use of APIs while others use other services like OAuth2 etc. Here, I will show you how to make an authentication API that will be used to verify users in a database (MongoDB) and return a JSON web token that will be used when making requests on the same server.
+Some make use of APIs while others use other services like OAuth2 etc. Here, I will show you how to make an authentication API that will be used to verify users in a database (MongoDB) and return a JSON web token.

 ## Prerequisites
 * [Express.js](https://expressjs.com/) : We will be using this framework to make Nodejs servers and produce APIs